GerritCodeReview/k8s-gerrit/Documentation/operator-dev.md

 ## Publish

-Currently, there does not exist a container image for the operator in the `docker.io/k8sgerrit` registry.
+Currently, there isn't a container image for the operator in the `docker.io/k8sgerrit` registry.
 You must build your own image in order to run the operator in your cluster.
 To publish the container image of the Gerrit
 Operator: